haroldwo/abablog/content/post/blog.md

 ### 6. Preview your website.

-**Please modify "config.toml" and other customized file we mentioned in 1.2 and then follow my script.**
+**Please modify "config.toml" and other customized file we mentioned in 1.2.
+Configure this info `baseurl = "https://$YOURUSERNAME.github.io/$YOURREPO/"` in your "config.toml" for mapping the domain of Github Page.**

 ***Notice: You need to add `staticDir = ["static", "../../static"]` in your "config.toml" if you add files in "static" directory.***

+**Well, let's go ahead.**

 ```
 cd $GOPATH/src/github.com/$YOURUSERNAME/$YOURREPO    \\Please replace $YOURUSERNAME and $YOURREPO mentioned before.
 hugo server    \\This will start a web service.
 ```
-**After that, you will see something like below.**
+**After that, you will see something as below.**
 ```
 Serving pages from memory
 Running in Fast Render Mode.
 For full rebuilds on change: hugo server --disableFastRender
-Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
+Web Server is available at http://localhost:1313/xx/ (bind address 127.0.0.1)
 Press Ctrl+C to stop
 ```
-**Please open the URL(http://localhost:1313/) with your browser to check your website.
+**Please open the URL(http://localhost:1313/xx/) with your browser to check your website.
 If something wrong, please review the manual of your theme and your customized file again.**

 ### 7. Publish it on Github Page.

-**Please follow below script to push repo to Github.**
+**Please follow the script to push repo to Github.**
 ```
 cd $GOPATH/src/github.com/$YOURUSERNAME/$YOURREPO    \\Please replace $YOURUSERNAME and $YOURREPO mentioned before.
 mkdir docs    \\This folder will be used by Github Page